CakeOfPain/makeme/README.md

 If you use `makeme` for your project the README will be actively used and therefore maintained.

+## Continues Integration

+Use `makeme` for your team and include the commands in your testing and build process.

 ## License
 `makeme` is released under the [MIT License](./LICENSE)